konishdutta/konishdutta.github.io/chess_ai/index.md

    <label for="mn-1" class="margin-toggle">⊕</label>
    <input type="checkbox" id="mn-1" class="margin-toggle"/>
    <span class="marginnote quote">
-     In this approach, the engine doesn't *discover* strategy — it inherits ours.
+     In this approach, the engine doesn't *discover* strategy.
+We provide the engine our opinion of the best ways to evaluate chess and it applies that evaluation in its play.
    </span>

    Common heuristics we can encode: